bkyappworks/javaprojects/README.md

 # javaprojects
-small java programs
+individual and academic java projects
 <h2>PatientWare v.0</h2>
 <p>PatientWare v.0 is the first version of PatientWare, a program that manages patient data for a health maintenance organization.
 It will model patient demographic data, doctors employed by the organization, and health data about the patients. </p>

 <h3>Class HW1Driver</h3>
 <p>The HW1Driver class contains the main program and one helper method.
-It has the static variable scanner: private static Scanner scanner – the keyboard scanner</p>
+It has the static variable scanner: private static Scanner scanner – the keyboard scanner.</p>

 <h3>Class Patient</h3>
-<p>Patient contains firstName, lastName, unique id, age, and address; in addition, it contains a reference to the patient’s Chart object</p>
+<p>Patient contains firstName, lastName, unique id, age, and address; in addition, it contains a reference to the patient’s Chart object.</p>

 <h3>Class PatientList</h3>
 <p>This class contains an ArrayList of Patient objects.
 Its default constructor new's that ArrayList.</p>